 |Formation:||Driving Motor Standard Lavatory (DMSL)|

-The Class 153s (as they became) quickly proved themselves to be very flexible and versatile units able to run on lightly-loaded branch lines and also provide a capacity boost to other routes where needed as they are able to work in multiple with other members of the "Sprinter" DMU family.
+The Class 153s (as they became) quickly proved themselves to be very flexible and versatile units able to run on lightly-loaded branch lines such as the Stourbridge Town branch and the line to Cardiff Bay.
+They also provide a capacity boost to other routes where needed as they are able to work in multiple with other members of the "Sprinter" DMU family.

-They are in service with a number of Train Operating Companies including Arriva Trains Wales, Northern, East Midlands Trains and London Midlands.
+They are in service with a number of Train Operating Companies including Transport for Wales, Scotrail, Northern, East Midlands Railway and West Midland Railway.